Close

 The only on-the-go medical alert system ADT offers is the On-the-Go System.
 For $4 more per month (or $48 per year) than the at-home Medical Alert Plus System, this system has additional perks, such as location tracking.

-GPS, or global positioning system, allows ADT to track your specific location, saving time for emergency personnel in the case of an emergency.2 When our Reviews Team tested the location tracking feature the first time, ADT couldn’t detect the exact location.
+GPS, or global positioning system, allows ADT to track your specific location, saving time for emergency personnel in the case of an emergency.
+[1] Federal Aviation Administration.
+Satellite Navigation – GPS – How It Works.
+Found on the internet at https://www.faa.gov/about/office_org/headquarters_offices/ato/service_units/techops/navservices/gnss/gps/howitworks When our Reviews Team tested the location tracking feature the first time, ADT couldn’t detect the exact location.
 This may have been due to a metal roof interfering with the connection, but we weren’t able to pinpoint the cause.
-On the second and third attempts, the company was able to track our location to within approximately 20–50 feet.
+On the second and third attempts, the company was able to track our approximate location to within 20–50 feet.

-The mobile device comes with a lanyard so that it can be worn as a necklace, but because of its size, some users may prefer to wear the included small help button as a necklace or wrist button.
+The mobile device comes with a lanyard so that it can be worn as a necklace, but because of its small size, some users may prefer to wear the included help button as a wrist button with the optional wristband.
 A downside to this model is that it has a short device range from the mobile device to the help button.
 For the additional help button to work, you must be within 100 feet of the mobile unit.
 To maintain the connection, you’ll need to keep the mobile unit close by, or carry it with you in either a pocket, handbag, or belt clip.
-Because it’s a mobile device, it will be crucial to ensure the mobile unit is charged daily.
+Because it’s a mobile device, the mobile unit will need to be recharged daily.

 How much does an ADT medical alert system cost?